 Ben Model, silent film accompanist-historian

-Ben is a regular accompanist at classic film festivals around the U.S.A. and internationally, and performs at universities, museums, and historic theaters.
-Ben is the producer and co-founder of The Silent Clowns Film Series, now in its 19th season in NYC.
-Ben has composed film scores for both orchestra and concert band for accompaniment to films by Chaplin and Keaton.
+I accompany silents at classic film festivals around the U.S.A. and internationally, such as the TCM Classic Film Festival, the Kansas Silent Film Festival, Stumfilmdager (Silent Film Days) inTromsø Norway, and I perform at universities, museums, and historic theaters.
+I also serve as producer-accompanist for The Silent Clowns Film Series, now in its 25th season in NYC and holding its shows at the NYPL Library for the Performing Arts, at Lincoln Center.
+I’ve composed film scores for both orchestra and concert band for accompaniment to films by Chaplin, Keaton, Laurel & Hardy and more.
 These scores are performed around the U.S. every year by professional and school ensembles.